 Emergency Rental Assistance Program (ERAP)

-The Emergency Rental Program is possible due to the partnership of City of Des Moines, Polk County, and IMPACT.
+The Emergency Rental Program is made possible through partnerships with the City of Des Moines, Polk County, and IMPACT.

 IMPORTANT: Please note that funding for Iowans in the remaining 98 counties are ineligible for assistance through IMPACT and will need to apply to the Iowa Rent and Utility Assistance program being administered by the Iowa Finance Authority.